Post

 <class 'dict'>

-Example 3: Creating dictionary using Iterable
+Example 3: Creating a dictionary from an iterable

 1